tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Battle

-Attacks made using this weapon deal fire damage on a natural odd roll and holy damage on a natural even roll.
+Attacks made using this weapon deal fire damage on a natural odd roll and radiant on a natural even roll.
 When you use the power, the target of an attack made using this bow takes 1d8 extra damage (champion: 2d10 extra damage; epic: 3d10 extra damage), hit or miss.

 **Quirk:** Proud.